OpenKneeboard/OpenKneeboard/docs/streamdeck.md

 ![OpenKneeboard-Remote-PREVIOUS_PAGE.exe, -NEXT_PAGE.exe, -NEXT_TAB.exe, etc](screenshots/remote-controls.png)

-Use the System -> Open StreamDeck application, and browse to the application you want; for example, if you want a StreamDeck key to move to the next kneeboard page, select `OpenKneeboard-RemoteControl-NEXT_PAGE.exe`:
+Use the 'System' -> 'Open' StreamDeck action, then browse to the application you want.
+For example, if you want a StreamDeck key to move to the next kneeboard page, select `OpenKneeboard-RemoteControl-NEXT_PAGE.exe`:

 ![Screenshot of Elgato software with Next Page remote control](screenshots/streamdeck-open.png)